glacials/twos.dev/src/From Google to Apple.md

 ### Pixel Buds → AirPods Pro

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
 Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
-I’ve stopped bringing my Bose QuietComfort 35 IIs on
+They’ve,ore than replaced my Bose QuietComfort 35 IIs.

-Ecosystem benefits:

-- Automatically switches between MacBook, iPad, and iPhone based on heuristics like screen-on or lid-closed
-- Supports Siri, but I don’t use it

-### iMac

-Replacements afforded:

-- Google Code cron → macOS’s Shortcuts.app
+The ecosystem starts to shine here.
+When I am working at my Mac with my AirPods connected to it, then I walk away and start using my iPhone, they switch automatically.-

-- Gmail → iCloud Mail (see below)
+### Gmail → iCloud Mail

-Thoughts:

-This is a used iMac from 2017; no fancy M1 chip.

-Ecosystem benefits:

-- One more device AirPods Pro can switch between
--

-### Mail

-Replaces Gmail UI.

-Thoughts:
+The big one.
+I’ve been wanting to switch my email to a domain I control anyway, and iCloud+ supports that.

+I don’t recommend importing Gmail archives into iCloud Mail; the experience was fraught with landmines and didn’t achieve the desired result.
+I’ve chosen to live the life of searching in two places when I need something.

+The iCloud web interface is bad.
+On my Windows gaming computer I’ve installed Thunderbird to get by.

-Mail's junk filter is bad.
-It has sorted roughly one legitimate email per week into the junk folder, even after multiple months of correcting it.
+Mail's junk filter sorts roughly one legitimate email per week into the junk folder, even after multiple months of correcting it.
 Sometimes two similar emails from the same mailing list will come in around the same time, one into junk, one not.

 Mail's search feature is bad.
 On macOS, it will assume you want to search the current mailbox, e.g. Inbox.
 Because I archive emails that don't need my attention, this is never what I want to search.
 (Mail on iOS and iPadOS correctly searches everything by default.)
 When you are done searching and click Inbox to "return home", the search field doesn't clear on its own, leading you to believe your Inbox is empty.